TheMayaNutCompany/mayanut.github.io/CODE_OF_CONDUCT.md

 ## 📩 Reporting Violations

-To report concerns, email:
+To report concerns, please email:

-📧 **themayanutcompany@gmail.com**
+📧 **info@mayanut.com**
-Subject Line: **Code of Conduct Report**
+**Subject line:** Code of Conduct Report

-Please include:
+Please include, where possible:

 - What happened
 - Where it occurred
-- Supporting evidence (screenshots, links, etc.)
+- Supporting evidence such as screenshots or links
-- Whether this is ongoing behavior
+- Whether the behavior is ongoing

 A response will be provided within **5 business days**.